jamesrbedwell/tic-tac-or-toe/README.md

 - [x] If the element is dropped in a cell it adds to the players play list.

-- [ ] Styles
+- [x] Styles
-    - [ ] the dragable elements with tic-tacs or toes.
+    - [x] the dragable elements with tic-tacs or toes.
-    - [ ] headings etc.
+    - [x] headings etc.
-    - [ ] inputs for player names
+    - [x] inputs for player names

 #STYLES BROKEN DOWN

-- [ ] Create 3 100% divs, with buttons that link back and forward with a transition.
+- [x] Create 3 100% divs, with buttons that link back and forward with a transition. **Maybe not back and forward**

 #EXTRA HTML/JS

-- [ ] Input for players to put in their names
+- [x] Input for players to put in their names
-- [ ] Option to choose their tokens
+- [x] Option to choose their tokens
-- [ ] Grid where they can drag their tokens over to the board
+- [x] Grid where they can drag their tokens over to the board
-- [ ] Once square dropped in, no longer droppable!
+- [x] Once square dropped in, no longer droppable!

-- [ ] Create an option to allow players to insert usernames.
+- [x] Create an option to allow players to insert usernames.

 - [ ] Upload to github pages